Music Box poster

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Ann makes the active choice to defend her father, believing completely in his innocence.
 She commits fully to the case, entering the world of war crimes investigation and Holocaust testimony., moving from reaction to action.

 The Collapse moment at 92 minutes (74% through) represents the emotional nadir.
 Here, Ann discovers the music box - a gift from her father - contains photographs proving he was indeed Mishka, the war criminal.
 Her father's innocence "dies," along with her childhood, her faith, and her sense of identity.
-Everything she believed collapses., demonstrates the protagonist at their lowest point.
+Everything she believed collapses., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 99 minutes initiates the final act resolution at 80% of the runtime.
 Ann makes the painful decision to proceed with the defense despite knowing the truth, but she will not hide the evidence.
 She achieves synthesis: her duty as a lawyer meets her duty to truth.
 She will let justice unfold as it must., demonstrating the transformation achieved throughout the journey.